sushmakalvakuntla/Update-ReadMe/README.md

 	npm run prepublish

-when you run this, it compiles the "src" code and generates the transpiled CommonJS in “dist” folder within your local machine
+Note: when you run this, it compiles the "src" code and generates the transpiled CommonJS in “dist” folder within your local machine

 ### Push to git